 Document it or it didn’t happen!

-- Management training and coaching, presentations, workshops and keynotes
+- Leadership training and coaching, presentations, workshops and keynotes

 - PR for open source projects, community management,

 - Internet politics, Linux, open source training and analysis

 Another article in Heise Telepolis by Markus Feilner.
 This one discusses recent IT laws that had been pushed through the German parliament in the last weeks.
 The German government coalition is coming to an end soon, but there was still some homework from the EU left undone.
 Thus, at the end of its term, the coalition had to rush through some laws.
 Sadly, with an expectable result.

 The renowned and awarded blog Regensburg Digital has interviewed Markus Feilner as expert in the matter of the Luca.App.
 Money Quote: “Die PR-Strategie von neXenio und Culture4life ähnelt der von Donald Trump: Schneller fragwürdige Aussagen veröffentlichen als der (politische) Gegner diese entkräften kann.
 In der Zwischenzeit macht man viel Geld.”
 Update: RD has published a second article about Luca.